About the Farm

 Timberwolf Farm lies in a picturesque valley, about two miles to the West from Sweet Home in the foot hills of Oregon’s Cascade Mountains.

 We, Ingeborg (Inge) and Wolf, bought the farm in December 2006.
 Our starting herd consisted of four Coopworth ewes, a Romney ram and two male alpacas.
-One of our ewes died last winter from ketosis, a metabolic disease connected with pregnancy.
-The other three gave birth to six lambs.
-Thus, we have ten sheep now.
-Our goal is to keep 15 sheep for wool.
-The surplus lambs will be sold or slaughtered.
+We now have eleven sheep and the two alpacas.

-We also produce potted plants and herbs in our garden and in our greenhouse.
-These products we sell at the local farmer’s market.
 We are practicing low-impact agriculture.
-That means we do not employ heavy machinery, we do not apply herbicides, insecticides or any other “cides.”
-So far we could manage quite well without dewormers and without antibiotics.
+That means we do not employ heavy machinery, we do not apply herbicides, insecticides or any other “cides” So far we could manage quite well without dewormers and without antibiotics.

 Before we started this new venture in Oregon, we had been research scientists and college teachers (Inge is a physician and Wolf a veterinarian).
-After retiring from our University jobs, we had raised sheep on Montserrat in the Caribbean, where we ran a SCUBA dive operation (Seawolf Diving School).
-We also had served as the island vets on our small island for 8 years.
+After retiring from our University jobs, we had raised sheep on Montserrat in the Caribbean, where we also ran a SCUBA dive operation (Seawolf Diving School).
+We had run a veterinary clinic on this small island for 8 years.

 1. (541)367 8779